 On January 10, 2009, Hal Finney posted on Twitter that he had launched the Bitcoin software.
-Bitcoin enthusiasts celebrated the anniversary of this tweet before, but this year, as Bitcoin turned ten, Twitter's seen a real retweet campaign.
+Bitcoin enthusiasts had celebrated the anniversary of this tweet before, but this year, as Bitcoin turned ten, Twitter has seen a real retweet campaign.
 Hal Finney received the first Bitcoin transaction and was one of the most active Bitcoin developers.
 He died in 2014 after a five-year-long illness.
 DeCenter tells his story.

 One can already purchase smartphone cases, mugs, T-shirts, and sweatshirts with the “Running bitcoin” print.
 And the artist under the nickname Cryptograffiti presented his work dedicated to Hal on January 10:

 Harold Thomas Finney II, or Hal Finney, as he was known in the community, was a developer, cryptographer, and cypherpunk.